My dad loved author Charles Dickens' works. He gave a paperback copy of David Copperfield. We watched A Christmas Carol every year.

 Andy and I have watched the World Cup.
 If Beckham does build a soccer stadium in Miami, Florida, then I'm sure we will attend a game or two every year.
 Not sure if we would attend a season, lol, as the Marlins already have us as happy season ticket holders.

 I found this article about Russia picking a deaf museum cat as World Cup oracle because I thought it entertaining.
+It's a white cat in front of boxes.

 You can find the original article here by clicking on this sentence.
 The photo was also taken from the website.
 In the meantime, I also copied it here: